ytiurin/tetris/README.md

 ## Leaderboard

 I also made a simple microservice to store best scores coming from the [play page](https://ytiurin.github.io/tetris/).
 You can see a list of monthly leaders after every play round.

+## Progressive Web App

+The [play page](https://ytiurin.github.io/tetris/) is served as a [PWA](https://developers.google.com/web/progressive-web-apps/), so you can play the game offline.